kwikteam/phy-doc/docs/index.md

 For other platforms or more detailed installation instructions - for example, if you wish to continue using an existing Python installation - see [the advanced installation page](install.md).

-When you've done installing, get started with the [quick start guide](quick-start.md)!
+When you're done installing, get started with the [quick start guide](quick-start.md)!